mfn/cakephp2-magic-properties/README.md

 In `res/configuration.php` the projects default configuration is provided which all runners allow to override.

-This file contains the a mapping:
+This file contains the mapping:

 1. from "top level class" to properties
 2. and those properties map to a closure which transform the name of a injected virtual property